leptos-rs/book/src/view/06_control_flow.md

 };
 ```

-As a user clicks a button, you’d see something like this:
+As a user repeatedly clicks a button incrementing `value`, you’d see something like this:

 ```
 1: rendering Small